Adopted: January 29, 2017; Amended January 28, 2018

 ARTICLE I. Membership.

+Section 3.
+Pledges.
 There shall be a pledge system of voluntary donations for members of DDS.
-The Local may establish a dues policy for the fiscal year by a vote of the membership at a General Meeting.
-Such a policy will be effective only for that fiscal year.
-No financial contribution, whether in the form of pledges or dues, confers rights or privileges.
+No financial contribution confers rights or privileges.
 No person shall be denied membership in DDS on the basis of the inability to make a financial contribution to the organization.

 ARTICLE II.
 Elections.